uysdev/Cobalt-ReWrite/README.md

 SSL Bypass for Fortnite.<br>
 Hopefully when I have a lot of time I'll make a new SSL Bypass with a BUNCH of features.

+# the rewrite was very simple not much was changed.
 # Changing port or ip.

 Go to `settings.h` and change URL_HOST and URL_PORT to what you want.